kthpanor/cb2070/docs/exercises.md

 }
 $$

 where summations run over occupied (indices $i$ and $j$) and unoccupied (indices $s$ and $t$) spatial MOs.
-Use this formula to determine the MP2 energy and compare to your result from Problem 1 od Session 12.
+Use this formula to determine the MP2 energy and compare to your result from Problem 1 of Session 12.

 ---------------------------------------------------------------------------